glennlugod/hl7-capture/docs/tech-spec.md

      - Inputs validate IPv4 format.
      - Start Capture is disabled until validation passes or user confirms a no-IP-capture warning.

-3. Story: Marker Customization (P0)
+3. Story: Marker Customization (REMOVED)

-   - As a user, I can change start/ack/end markers and save them as part of a preset.
-   - Acceptance:
-     - Marker inputs accept hex and normalize to `0xNN`.
-     - Validation prevents duplicate markers.
+- This story has been removed from the backlog — marker customization is out of scope.

 4. Story: Named Presets (P1)
    - As a user, I can save/load/delete named capture configurations.